bbrownsell/react-modal/README.md

-a react modal which uses react-spring for animation and styled components for styling.
+a react modal which uses hooks, react-spring for animation and styled components for styling.